bringauto/mission-module/tests/README.md

 Steps to use local mission module changes in etna:
 - Set up a [Module Gateway](https://github.com/bringauto/module-gateway) repository, ideally with the latest master branch.
 - Push the local mission module changes to a new branch
-- Change the mission module vertion in the module gateway Dockerfile to the new branch name
+- Change the mission module version in the module gateway Dockerfile to the new branch name
 - Run the create_docker_compose_for_testing.py python script in etna to use a local build of module gateway

 ```bash